 A common question asked by German citizens is whether they need a visa to enter Israel.
 The answer is no – Germany is on the visa-exempt list, and until recently, Germans have required no preparation or documentation whatsoever before entering the country.

 There are no plans for Germany to be removed from the visa exemption list.
-However, as of 2024, Germany will join fellow visa-exempt countries in being part of the ETA for Israel program.
+However, as of 2024, Germany will join fellow visa-exempt countries in being part of the ETA-IL for Israel program.

-The ETA for Israel is a new electronic travel authorization system, which Israel will use to keep track of the influx of tourists into the country.
+The ETA-IL for Israel is a new electronic travel authorization system, which Israel will use to keep track of the influx of tourists into the country.

 Unlike a regular visa, the ETA is quick and easy to apply for and the approval rates are high.
 In addition, because there is no need to go to an embassy, the turnover rate is quick.
 Typically, applications are approved and sent back within a week.

-The ETA is similar to an e-visa or ESTA, as well as many other programs used by countries around the world to promote tourism while still maintaining control of borders.
-As in all of these programs, the ETA is obtained through an online form, which will be approved and sent back to you by email.
+The ETA-IL is similar to an e-visa or ESTA, as well as many other programs used by countries around the world to promote tourism while still maintaining control of borders.
+As in all of these programs, the ETA-IL is obtained through an online form, which will be approved and sent back to you by email.

 Validity | Israeli ETA for German Nationals